petersilva/drobo-utils/README.txt

 Does Drobo work with LVM?
 =========================

+`Some people do it`_.
+I would not risk it.

+.. _`Some people do it`: http://www.norio.be/blog/2008/11/setting-drobo-linux

 The Linux Volume Manager is a layer of software which is shimmed between the file system layer, and the physical disks.
 It provides a 'fake' (virtual) volume on which file systems are built.
 This gives flexibility to concatenate several physical volumes together to make a single file system, or allocate a single volume to different file systems over time, as needs dictate rather than all at the outset.

 For Drobo, LVM would be especially cool in that one could initially allocate only